human-pangenomics/hprc-tutorials/assembly/genomics_aotearoa/pages/day1_read_inputs.md

     | head -n 20
 ```

-We see a lot of kmers missing and the histogram has a ton of counts at 1.
+We see a lot of kmers missing and the histogram (frequency column) has a ton of counts at 1.
 This makes sense for a heavily downsampled dataset.
 Great.
 We just got a feel for how to use Meryl in general on subset data.
 Now let's actually take a look at how to create Meryl DBs for Verkko assemblies.

 #### How would we run Meryl for Verkko?